 (g) any other current assets which, by their nature, are restricted, to the extent that they are proposed in the annual budget to remain unused at the end of the financial year.

-33. Completion of annual budget
+33. Annual budget to be lodged with Department

 A copy of the annual budget of a local government is to be submitted to the Departmental CEO within 30 days of its adoption by the local government.